AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 So there we have it, ~80-90 total variables of potential interest to job satisfaction.
 That's a whole lot of information to take into account when selecting for how you might spend 80,000 hours of your life, and a whole lot of complexity, contradictions, ambiguities, personal differences, and weights to take into account.
 How to even begin thinking about this?
 Hopefully this research summary was the end of your search, not just the start.

 The best paper I came across in this whole process was the 2007 paper by Humphrey and Nahgrang `8` that meta-analysed 260 different studies, including 220k participants, and looked at 14 work characteristics (sections 1-3 here).
 I've listed them below and due to the large sample size and inter-comparisons, I would trust the validity of these more than most of the others.
-They found that the 14 characteristics explained beyong 55% of the variance in job satisfaction which is basically the most we can get at this point.
+They found that the 14 characteristics explained beyond 55% of the variance in job satisfaction which is basically the most we can get at this point.
 What that means is that if you took 2 random people with different lives, personalities, and jobs, you could basically predict about 55% of what their job satisfaction would be by looking at these 14 variables.

 Those 14 Work Characteristics (2.0 below) include the Motivational Characteristics (which explained 17% of JS variance), Social Characteristics (which explained 17%), and Work Context (mere 4%).